SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 The `.csv` data files are matched to the `.avi` movies, i.e. the first row of the data file correspond to the first frame of the movie.

 ## State persistence
-Not required for state recovery
+Not required for state recovery.

 ## Alerts
 Camera streams are monitored for stream timeouts and dropped frames, which usually result from power outages or connection issues.